matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 The interactivity comprised of connecting to the Discord WebSocket gateway, listening to messages, and responding when necessary, sometimes asynchronously.

 I say asynchronously because some responses will not always be a direct "response" to a user message.
-For example, the minecraft server may crash, due to no user action, or it may take a long time to start up after you asked it to boot.
+For example, the Minecraft server may crash, due to no user action, or it may take a long time to start up after you asked it to boot.
 So we need to be able to send messages at any time, not just in "response" to a user's message.

 Disgord takes care of the connection to the gateway, and exposes a simple api to listen and respond to messages.